How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 Fed up with toys cluttering your living room and the overwhelming clean-up task?
 Minimalist toys can be an ideal solution!

 They allow kids to explore their creative side without creating a mess in the house.
 Give them as gifts for development and fewer headaches everywhere else!
+But, shopping for toys can be an utterly daunting experience.

-The good news is that there’s a solution to this!
+The good news is that thereβs a solution to this!

-With the industry bringing in a whopping 90.7 billion US dollars last year, parents and children alike are faced with endless advertisements of β€œshiny new things” to buy – despite many being unnecessary or downright wasteful!
+With the industry bringing in a whopping 90.7 billion US dollars last year, parents and children alike are faced with endless advertisements of βshiny new thingsβ to buy β despite many being unnecessary or downright wasteful!
 Instead, why not try minimalist toy shopping?

-With their imaginations running wild, children can find joy in crafting castles out of sofa cushions or creating dollhouses with boxes and markers – proving that no toy is necessary to bring them happiness.
+Many are misled to believe that expensive and trendy toys will make a child happy, however this couldnβt be further from the truth.
+With their imaginations running wild, children can find joy in crafting castles out of sofa cushions or creating dollhouses with boxes and markers β proving that no toy is necessary to bring them happiness.

+Enter toy minimalism β an approach which encourages reconsideration and limits excess.
 By strategically organizing toys into those seen as meaningful or loved by kids, we can better prioritize what is kept and cultivate a sense of appreciation for their few possessions.

+If left forgotten after two weeks they can be recycled, or you can choose to donate or sell to others who may benefit from them more than ourselves.
 You can also talk to your kids about minimalism and ask them to help declutter their toy collection; if you want to read more tips on teaching minimalism to children, read this article.

 What are the benefits of toy minimalism?